kernel-community/kernel/docs/module-5/the-peoples-narrative.md

 _The actual podcast begins at 6:42, if you're not interested in the build-up._

-This dialogue revolves around an idea called [Epsilon Theory](https://www.epsilontheory.com/epsilon-theory-manifesto/), which is basically game theory as it applies to **other players** in the context of stock markets and investing.
+This dialogue revolves around an idea called <a href="https://www.epsilontheory.com/epsilon-theory-manifesto/" target="_blank">Epsilon Theory</a>, which is basically game theory as it applies to **other players** in the context of stock markets and investing.
 As the saying goes in poker: you don't play the cards, you play the player.
 That is, the smartest move is often not necessarily to invest in the stock with the best fundamentals; it's to invest in the stock you think everyone else *believes* to have the best fundamentals.
-When everyone thinks this way, it gets even more complicated and you end up with things like [Hertz](https://www.vanityfair.com/news/2020/06/bankrupt-hertz-is-a-pandemic-zombie) or [TSLA](https://www.fool.com/investing/2020/08/02/elon-musk-was-right-teslas-stock-price-is-too-high.aspx).
+When everyone thinks this way, it gets even more complicated and you end up with things like <a href="https://www.vanityfair.com/news/2020/06/bankrupt-hertz-is-a-pandemic-zombie" target="_blank">Hertz</a> or <a href="https://www.fool.com/investing/2020/08/02/elon-musk-was-right-teslas-stock-price-is-too-high.aspx" target="_blank">TSLA</a>.

 Traditionally, we can model the return on any investment we make with the formula: